jhenriquez/sun-tzu/README.md

 ### Notes ###

 The project is still on very early stages, not even usable.
-This readme will be updated as functionality becomes available.
+It has only reached a barely useful state.

 ### Usage ###

-### configuration ###
+### Configuration ###

-A config file is any valid JSON holding the codewars username and access key, named ".sun-tzu".
+A config file is any valid JSON holding with the following fields:

+* username
+* access_key (required for most operations)
+* language (a default language to fallback to)

 ### Commands ###